krlooss/intellij-tips/README.md

-#IntelliJ Tricks by Victor Rentea, Software Crafter and Trainer
+#IntelliJ Tricks, original by Victor Rentea, spinOff by Carlos Sánchez

 # Me
 - Doing workshops for companies throughout the world.